Skip over main navigation

 Planning & Development

-The planning system regulates how land-use changes are decided, and can therefore have a major influence on reptile and amphibian conservation.
+The planning system regulates how land-use changes are decided, and can have a major influence on reptile and amphibian conservation.
 In essence, there are two main elements to land-use planning: forward (or strategic) planning, and development control.
 The former sets out the broad framework for land-use changes in a given region.
 The latter regulates applications for individual land-use changes.
 ARC engages in planning by influencing national policy and, when particular cases merit, by making representations on individual cases.
-The document below gives advice if you are concerned about a particular development.
 The planning systems in England, Scotland, Wales and Northern Ireland run to similar principles but different procedures.

 Wildlife Assessment Check